ivcained/CastVivaldi-Farcaster-Cast-to-Song-Action/README.md

 # 🐬 CastVivaldi - Turn Any Cast Into a Song with this Cast Action | Bot

+## How to Turn Any Cast into a Song:

+Tap the Vivaldi Cast Action button on any cast.
+[@castvivaldi](https://warpcast.com/castvivaldi) will reply with the estimate time for generation.
+A second reply will be sent with the Song Genenrated from the Cast.

 WIP.

 HUGE Thanks to the most authentic, patient, Genius (Over 9000) @YosephKS for your Mentorship.
 I will write more later as I'm working on getting this ready soon.